 One of the best things to do in Cozumel is to take a guided van tour all the way around the island.

-There are many taxi drivers who are also trained tour guides, and they’re more than happy to drive you around to some of Cozumel island’s “must-see” highlights.
+There are many taxi drivers who are also trained tour guides, and they’re more than happy to drive you around to some of the island’s “must-see” highlights.

 Start with a tour of Cozumel’s primary Mayan ruins site, later named “San Gervasio.”
 San Gervasio is fascinating, and you might really enjoy the fact that you’re beating the crowds and beating the heat by touring on a day with some clouds overhead.

-Once on the eastern shore, locally known as “the other side“ of the island, take some time to just soak in the beauty of the topography and the stunning coastal scenery.
+Once on the eastern shore, locally known as “the other side“ of the island, take some time to just soak in the beauty of the topography and the stunning coastal scenic drive.

 On a rainy day, there’s a good chance the waves will be especially dramatic, crashing onto the high elevations and various rocky inlets along the wild side.

-There’s also a good chance you might get sunny breaks between showers, so in Cozumel, always be on the lookout for a rainbow or two.
+There’s also a good chance you might get sunny breaks between showers, so always be on the lookout for a rainbow or two.

 Take one of your driver’s suggestions for a place to stop for lunch, or hit up one of the island’s favorite hotspots over there such as Coconuts or Chen Rio.

-Coconuts has a PG-13/R vibe, with some off-color puns and racy snapshots on view if you really look, but all in a welcoming and “good clean fun” environment.
+Coconuts has kind-of a PG-13 vibe, with some off-color puns and racy snapshots on view if you really look, but all in all it’s a welcoming and “good clean fun” environment.
 It’s also situated high on a bluff and provides some really cool views of the shoreline and the crashing waves.

-If you choose Chen Rio you might also catch some of our local Cozumel surfing scene.
+If you choose Chen Rio you might also catch some of our local surfing scene.

 Although Cozumel is not known as a surfing hotspot, the east side is the only place to be with your surfboard.
-On a rainy day in Cozumel, there’s a good chance surf’s up.
+On a rainy day, there’s a good chance surf’s up.

 Or if you have time, spend an hour or two and Cozumel‘s Punta Sur Eco Beach Park.

-Punta Sur Park, run and maintained by the municipality of Cozumel, is not only home to the island’s oldest lighthouse, the Celarain Lighthouse, but you may also catch a glimpse of some of our special wildlife species.
+Punta Sur Park, run and maintained by the municipality, is not only home to the island’s oldest lighthouse, the Celarain Lighthouse, but you may also catch a glimpse of some of our special wildlife species.

 Wild water birds like pink flamingos have been spotted in Punta Sur’s mangrove lagoon, and the more densely treed areas are full of endemic coatis, raccoon-like critters that are usually not afraid of people.